therealsphinx/support.balsamiq.com/content/resources/bmpr-format.md

           <p><strong>Master branch example:</strong></p>
 {{< highlight json >}}
 {
-  "branchDescription":"",       // TODO is this editable currently?
-  "creationDate":1467124505618, // the date this branch was created "fontFace":"Chalkboard",      // the name of the font that will be used throughout the project "fontSize":16,                // the size of the font that will be used throughout the project
+  "branchDescription":"",       // this is here for possible future use "creationDate":1467124505618, // the date this branch was created "fontFace":"Chalkboard",      // the name of the font that will be used throughout the project "fontSize":16,                // the size of the font that will be used throughout the project